 If you have thoughts and comments you would like to share, please email email@example.com.
 If you pre-ordered merchandise it will be posted to you (or email firstname.lastname@example.org for a refund).

 Our swims are always about the journey (the only race is with yourself) and what a journey this is!
 It took us 7 years of looking to find a swim route that rivals the Dart 10k, and this is it.

 Set in a North Wales on the edge of Snowdonia, this swim is the most beautiful we have ever found.
 It starts on the sandy beach of Barmouth, and takes swimmers underneath Barmouth Bridge, a mile and an iconic half wide railway bridge.
 The first part of the swim is up the wide and sandy estuary (hopefully with the wind behind us) with mountains on either side, and then it’s through ‘the narrows’ and into a more sheltered part of the estuary.

 The whole swim takes place on a fast, incoming Spring tide that works like a bore to assist your swim.
 Past the narrows the water speeds up further, and the landscape becomes pastoral, the banks closer to you.
-We’re anticipating that 2017 swimmers will take 90+ minutes to complete the swim – a LOT faster than other 10ks.

 The swim ends at Penmaenpool, where we will get changed, gather for hot food and to warm up on fire pits, and celebrate.

 The 11K run takes place at the same time as the swim, so at some point in the course you will see swimmers in the estuary beside you.
 The route will take you from Barmouth Beach, over the iconic Barmouth bridge then flanks the estuary all the way to Penmaenpool.
 Perfect for supporters who might not be water lovers but would like to get in on the action.